Blaiseforbi/nodjes-apps/README.md

 # nodjes-apps
-hello if you are see this repo it means its public
+hello this file is from my laptop